jocelyn-stericker/hacklily/README.md

   --renderer-docker-tag hacklily-renderer \
   --github-client-id your_github_api_client_id_here \
   --github-secret your_github_api_secret_here \
-  --github-admin-token your_github_admin_token_here \
-  --github-org hacklily \
   --ws-port 2000
 ```

 You can omit the `github-*` arguments if you do not want to enable the GitHub integration.

-`github-admin-token` is a token with the `repo` scope for a user that has admin permissions of
-the `github-org` you are developing with.

 `ws-port` should match the port of the `REACT_APP_BACKEND_WS_URL` you entered above.